 Given the grave crisis in Venezuela, JDC is working closely with the Venezuelan Jewish community to ensure that basic needs are met.
 Isolated elderly Jews need transportation, so they can gather together.
 In addition, over 20% of the community receives food or medicine, and this percentage is growing, as is JDC's investment there.
-Working closely with local leaders, we constantly reassess communal needs.
-JDC also has convened a group of institutions to coordinate support for the local community.
+Our budget in Venezuela has more than doubled since 2018.
+Working closely with local leaders, we constantly reassess communal needs, addressing new needs as they arise, such as satellite phones, increased need for perishable food, and more programming in the Jewish communal complex.
+We also have empowered the local community to gather more information about local needs, and are helping them plan for various contingencies.
+JDC also has convened a group of institutions, including the Jewish Agency, to coordinate support for the local community.

 In Argentina, our main response has been to strengthen local communities, so they care for vulnerable citizens themselves.
-We have accomplished this goal in Buenos Aires, which is home to 85% of the nation's Jews.
+We have made great progress in advancing this goal in Buenos Aires, which is home to 85% of the nation's Jews.
 Local institutions such as the Tzedaka Foundation, which JDC helped to launch decades ago, have become very effective in providing care to vulnerable Jews in Buenos Aires.

-Yet Jewish communities outside of Buenos Aires (in "the provinces") are not as well organized.
-In 2019, JDC will provide direct assistance to over 600 vulnerable Jews in the provinces.
+Yet as economic conditions deteriorate in Buenos Aires, JDC may need to become more involved in providing care to needy Jews.
+In addition, Jewish communities outside of Buenos Aires (in "the provinces") are not as well organized.
+In 2020, JDC will provide direct assistance to over 600 vulnerable Jews in the provinces.
 But in the next three to five years, we are gradually phasing out of this direct assistance, while strengthening local communal institutions.